ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ be
+(From the Christian Register, Boston.) given to both white and colored men
+The mutiny of colored soldiers, and among the selected forces to volunteer
+their murderous procedure, is pecul-
+which has a cantonment in it will be
+service and training in certain
+lines of communication organizations,
+which is necessary to form,~and it is&#x27;
 hoped that an adequate number will
 combatant service, but there will be
 both combatant and noncombatant or­